-Financial executives take note: work and resource assignments across an enterprise (classified as projects) may not be in play for strategic or financial benefits.
+Financial executives take note: Work and resource assignments across an enterprise (classified as projects) may not be in play for strategic or financial benefits.
 In essence, not all projects have financially quantifiable results.

-Projects that directly impact the bottom-line (financial) need metrics established early in the project lifecycle in order to track time, effort and quantify this against the overall costs vs. the benefits realized.
-Tracking project ROI is sometimes included as part of the scope of the project.
-This is because there may be projects with intangible benefits or benefits that are difficult to define.
-CFO’s have the advantages with an Enterprise Project/Portfolio Management system EPM/PPM like Microsoft Project 2010 to define and prioritize projects types (capital projects where a tangible asset will remain on the books, versus other projects that are more difficult to quantify, like projects that optimize processes, systems or people ).
-There is always a way to track intangible project ROI and these fields or key metrics would be needed to establish comparison analysis, reports and/or portfolio baseline tracking analysis for this type of project from one period to a the next.
+Projects that directly impact the financial bottom-line need to have metrics established early in the project lifecycle in order to track time and effort and to quantify this against the overall costs versus the benefits realized.
+Tracking project ROI is sometimes included as part of project scope, because there may be projects with intangible benefits or benefits that are difficult to define.
+CFOs have advantages when using enterprise project/portfolio management systems like Microsoft Project 2010 to define and prioritize project types (capital projects where a tangible asset will remain on the books versus other projects that are more difficult to quantify, such as projects that optimize processes, systems, or people ).
+There is always a way to track intangible project ROI, and these fields or key metrics would be needed to establish comparison analysis, reports, and/or portfolio baseline tracking analysis for the project from one period to the next.

 Effective CFOs will develop and manage strategic and investment benefit plans.
-From a portfolio management perspective, having a benefit plan provides essential information to focus organizational resources on projects based upon return and strategic alignment.
-It also aids portfolio managers in the process of selecting a diverse set of projects that will provide long, short and mid-term returns.
+From a portfolio management perspective, having a benefit plan provides essential information to focus organizational resources on projects based on return and strategic alignment.
+It also aids portfolio managers in the process of selecting a diverse set of projects that will provide long-, short-, and mid-term returns.

 From a project perspective, the benefit plan provides guidelines for managing project changes so that costs and benefits at least stay in alignment.
 It can also help to provide a basis for evaluating potential approaches to accelerating project returns, such as iterative development or incremental releases of products or services.